ThatGuyJamal/Touch-Grass/resources/modules.md

-## Deps
+## Module Deps

-A file to track the needed dep information for the game.
+This file is used to track the things used to help me learn and develop this game.

 - [Rust](https://www.rust-lang.org/) - The programming language used to build the game.
 - [Cross](https://github.com/cross-rs/cross) - A tool to build Rust executables for multiple platforms.